Vipyr/taskobra/docs/metrics.md

 The root is the `System` table which contains an ID, the owner's ID, and a system name.
 Other information about the System is determined compositionally by querying through the associative `SystemComponent` table.
-The `SystemComponent` table represents a many to many relationship between System IDs and Component IDs.
+The `SystemComponent` table represents a many to many relationship between System IDs and Abstract Component IDs.

 ---

 ### Components

+The gatekeeper to Component identification is the `ComponentType` table, which contains a mapping of Abstract Component ID to Concrete Component ID and Type.
+The Abstract Component ID is a generic ID of the component without any knowledge of the type.
+The Concrete Component ID is the ID of a Component of known type.
 There is a table for each type of component that taskobra takes measurements of.
+These are indexed by Concrete Component ID.

 |               CPU |          GPU |       Memory |      Network Adapter |            Storage |
 |-------------------|--------------|--------------|----------------------|--------------------|